chef/chef-web-docs/content/platforms.md

 {{< readfile file = "content/workstation/reusable/md/workstation_supported_derived_platforms.md" >}}

-## Platform End-of-Life Policy
+## Platform end-of-life policy

-Chef's products on particular platforms and versions reach end-of-life on the same date as the vendor EOL milestone for that operating systems.
+Chef's products on particular platforms and versions reach end-of-life on the same date as the vendor EOL milestone for that operating system.
 Because different vendors use different terminology, the following table clarifies when Chef products are end-of-life according to those vendors' terms.

 | Platform | Vendor End-of-Life |